What is an Emergency Alert?

 4G/5G-enabled tablets that support a SIM can receive alerts.
 Some Apple Watches will receive alerts depending on whether they are attached to a phone or not.

-How to check if your phone is compatible
+Check if your phone is compatible

 The following options will be visible when you update your phone to the latest software.